jasonbayton/11ty/_src/android/considerations-for-choosing-android-in-the-enterprise.md

 Like Android’s flexibility in form factor, the same is true for budget.

-While Apple continues to inflate the prices of their product lines to numbers which far exceed the budgets of many organisations (to their detriment), an Android Enterprise Recommended, GMS certified and *enterprise-suitable* device can be picked up for as little as £[70](https://www.nokia.com/phones/en_int/nokia-3), cheaper still with carrier-arranged hardware funds.
+While Apple continues to inflate the prices of their product lines to numbers which far exceed the budgets of many organisations (to their detriment), an Android Enterprise Recommended, GMS certified and *enterprise-suitable* device can be picked up at a fraction of the cost, cheaper still with carrier-arranged hardware funds.

 Organisations can of course opt for flagship handsets and pay the premiums associated with these feature-rich devices, however there’s no obligation to do so.